atc1441/ATCwatch/README.md

 This firmware is meant to be used with the D6Notification App from the PlayStore(Android): https://play.google.com/store/apps/details?id=com.atcnetz.de.notification&hl=gsw

-## License:
-If you want to use the code or parts of it commercially please write an email to: info@atcnetz.de

 ## Credits:
 Many Thanks to Daniel Thompson(https://github.com/daniel-thompson/wasp-os) to giving the Hint with the BMA423 Library This way interrupts are finally possible with it.